Gay Straight Alliance Bermuda

 The Gay Straight Alliance Bermuda (GSA Bermuda) is a support and advocacy group for persons in the lesbian, gay, bisexual, transgender and queer/questioning LGBT community.
 It was founded by Jordan Ess in 2013.
-Jordan Ess is a Hedge Fund Trader, Consultant, lobbying professional and Human Rights.
-The group was founded to address the needs of the LGBTQ community in the Island of Bermuda but it also engages in advocacy activities in persons in the LGBTQ community around the world.
+Jordan Ess is a hedge fund Trader, Consultant, lobbying professional and Human Rights.
+The group was founded to address the needs of the LGBTQ community on the Island of Bermuda but it also engages in advocacy activities for persons in the LGBTQ community around the world.